novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-94.md

 "I don't know about other things, but our country joined the OECD.
 The media is touting it as a social club of advanced countries.
 Economically, even if we're not an advanced country, we're getting closer.
 But we need to look back and see if we have established a labor-management relationship that matches that.
 Don't you think?"

-"Yeah, I think you're right."
+"Yeah, I am of the same opinion."

 Had she ever agreed with someone else's words without her own opinion?